VehicleNet: Learning Robust Visual Representation for Vehicle Re-identification: Conclusion

 \begin{IEEEbiography} [{ }]{Tao Ruan} received the B.E. degree in computer science and technology from Beijing Jiaotong University, Beijing, China, in 2016.
 He is currently a Ph.D. candidate with the Institute of Information Science, Beijing Jiaotong University, Beijing, China.
 His research interests include video synopsis and pixel understanding. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Yunchao Wei} received his Ph.D. degree from Beijing Jiaotong University, Beijing, China.
 He was a Postdoctoral Researcher at Beckman Institute, UIUC, from 2017 to 2019.
-He is currently an Assistant Professor with the Centre for Artificial Intelligence, University of Technology Sydney.
+He is currently an Assistant Professor with the Australian Artificial Intelligence Institute (AAII), University of Technology Sydney.
 He is ARC Discovery Early Career Researcher Award (DECRA) Fellow from 2019 to 2021.
 His current research interests include computer vision and machine learning. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yi Yang} received the Ph.D. degree in computer science from Zhejiang University, Hangzhou, China, in 2010.
-He is currently an associate professor with University of Technology Sydney, Australia.
+He is currently a professor with University of Technology Sydney, Australia.
 He was a Post-Doctoral Research with the School of Computer Science, Carnegie Mellon University, Pittsburgh, PA, USA.
-His current research interest includes machine learning and its applications to multimedia content analysis and computer vision, such as multimedia indexing and retrieval, video analysis and video semantics understanding. \end{IEEEbiography}
+His current research interest includes machine learning and its applications to multimedia content analysis and computer vision. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Tao Mei} is a Technical Vice President with JD.com and the Deputy Managing Director of JD AI Research, where he also serves as the Director of Computer Vision and Multimedia Lab.
-Prior to joining JD.com in 2018, he was a Senior Research Manager with Microsoft Research Asia in Beijing, China.
+\begin{IEEEbiography}[{ }]{Tao Mei} is a Technical Vice President with JD.COM and the Deputy Managing Director of AI Research of JD.COM, where he also serves as the Director of Computer Vision and Multimedia Lab.
+Prior to joining JD.COM in 2018, he was a Senior Research Manager with Microsoft Research Asia in Beijing, China.
 He has authored or coauthored over 200 publications (with 12 best paper awards) in journals and conferences, 10 book chapters, and edited five books.
 He holds over 50 US and international patents (20 granted).
 He is or has been an Editorial Board Member of IEEE Trans. on Image Processing, IEEE Trans. on Circuits and Systems for Video Technology, IEEE Trans. on Multimedia, ACM Trans. on Multimedia, Pattern Recognition, etc. Tao received B.E. and Ph.D. degrees from the University of Science and Technology of China, Hefei, China, in 2001 and 2006, respectively.
 He was elected as a Fellow of IEEE (2019), a Fellow of IAPR (2016), a Distinguished Scientist of ACM (2016), and a Distinguished Industry Speaker of IEEE Signal Processing Society (2017), for his contributions to large-scale multimedia analysis and applications. \end{IEEEbiography}